VishalMankala/Bitcoin-price-predictor/README.md

 Project Steps

-Load in data
+  -Load in data
-Clean and merge data
+  -Clean and merge data
-Create an initial machine learning model and estimate accuracy Switch to a more powerful model and improve our predictors
+  -Create an initial machine learning model and estimate accuracy -Switch to a more powerful model and improve our predictors